lixmal/keepass4web/README.md

 </IfModule>
 ```

-##### Using the standalone server on default port 8080
+##### Using the standalone server

 - Run (as correct user)
+    > plackup bin/app.psgi --port 8080 --host localhost

+- Or
-    > bin/app.psgi
+    > DANCER_PORT=8080 DANCER_SERVER=localhost bin/app.psgi

+- Options for plackup can be found in `man plackup` or [online](https://metacpan.org/pod/distribution/Plack/script/plackup)

-- As there is no TLS or IPv6, it is recommonded to run a front-end web server with reverse proxy, example config for apache:
+- As there is no TLS, it is recommonded to run a front-end web server with reverse proxy, example config for apache:
     ```apache
     <IfModule mod_ssl.c>
         <VirtualHost _default_:443>